 Lasting pain after shingles

 The main symptom of post-herpetic neuralgia is pain in the nerves (neuralgia).
 The skin is often overly sensitive and itchy as well.
 This can make it difficult or painful to wash yourself, turn over in bed, or hug someone.
-The pain and itching can be very severe and might keep you from sleeping.
+The pain and itching can be very severe and might stop you from sleeping.